Wilderness Soak: Krossneslaug Pool Exploration

 Jump to chapter

-Krossneslaug swimming pools is one of those hidden gems that can be accessed when renting a car in Iceland.
+Krossneslaug swimming pool is one of those hidden gems that can be accessed when renting a car in Iceland.
 It is also a more affordable option than most of the touristy geothermal pool in the country.
-If you are looking for a secluded natural hot springs that is nestled in the heat of Iceland’s nature, then get ready to take a road trip to this isolated area in the Westfjords.
+If you are looking for secluded natural hot springs that are nestled in the heat of Iceland’s nature, then get ready to take a road trip to this isolated area in the Westfjords.

 How Krossneslaug Swimming Pool was Formed